-- Theory (Knox) This WG will survey, summarize, and prioritize the set of science goals for the Probe.
+Theory (Knox) This WG will survey, summarize, and prioritize the set of science goals for the Probe.
 Given input on target frequency bands, assumptions about foregrounds, instrument systematics, and instrument noise levels the group will generate forecasts for the impact of the Probes products and their significance to physics and astrophysics.
-This group will also investigate which other astrophysical data sets are most suitable for cross-correlation analysis with the Probe's data. - Mission and connection with JPL (Lawrence) The Mission WG is responsible for defining the overall mission architecture including telescope implementation, cooling, telemetry, mass, power, and cost.
+This group will also investigate which other astrophysical data sets are most suitable for cross-correlation analysis with the Probe's data.
+Mission and connection with JPL (Lawrence) The Mission WG is responsible for defining the overall mission architecture including telescope implementation, cooling, telemetry, mass, power, and cost.
 We are requesting that engineering and costing session be conducted with JPL.
-Charles Lawrence, Chief Scientist of the Astronomy, Physics, and Space Technology Directorate at JPL, and the Planck US PI, will lead this WG. - Imager (Hanany) and Spectrometer (Kogut) The imager and spectrometer WGs will translate the science goals to mission requirements and to nominal designs.
+Charles Lawrence, Chief Scientist of the Astronomy, Physics, and Space Technology Directorate at JPL, and the Planck US PI, will lead this WG.

+• Imager (Hanany) and Spectrometer (Kogut) The imager and spectrometer WGs will translate the science goals to mission requirements and to nominal designs.
 The designs will include telescopes of various configurations, focal planes with several candidate detector technologies and readout schemes, optical elements, and cooling strategies.
 These groups will similarly consider the options for spectrometers.
 Both groups will interact frequently with JPL the Mission WG.
 The WG will consider an imager-only design, a spectrometer-only design, and a combined instrument.
-This group will provide focal plane configurations for the mission performance simulator. - Technology (McMahon) This working group will provide technical input to the team designing the mission and instruments.
+This group will provide focal plane configurations for the mission performance simulator.

+• Technology (McMahon) This working group will provide technical input to the team designing the mission and instruments.
 It will assess the most appropriate technologies given the implementation of the mission and identify technologies that are in need of development.
 A central topic of assessment will be the technical readiness and possible implementation of a polarization modulator.

-- Space / Sub-Orbital Synergy (Devlin, Jones) By the time the CMB probe is likely to fly, significant advances will have been made on the ground.
+• Space / Sub-Orbital Synergy (Devlin, Jones) By the time the CMB probe is likely to fly, significant advances will have been made on the ground.
 This is true regardless of the state of the proposed CMB-S4 effort, and even more so should funding for S4 becomes available soon.
 This WG will assess and recommend the most appropriate design parameters such that the data sets from the Probe and sub-orbital measurements complement each other.
 Pertinent questions include: to what extent should the aperture size of the Imaging Probe rely on delensing capabilities provided by high resolution measurements from the ground?
 What is the optimal resolution of a space-based mission from the point of view of providing foreground subtraction capabilities to sub-orbital missions?
 What is an optimal overlap in $\ell$ -space coverage?
 Does the design of a spectrometer depend on the specifics of data available from sub-orbital measurements?
-We are planning a community workshop to address these question, including forming a community consensus on the question of the need for a space mission if CMB-S4 is funded. - Foregrounds (Flauger) This WG will construct foregrounds models that encompass all the known and expected emission complexities.
-The models will be informed by data and physical inputs and will include, for example, spatial variations of the spectral dependence, decorrelation between frequencies, and departures from a simple modified black body law for Galactic dust [83, 84, 85, 86, 87, 88].
-The models will be used as part of the Mission Performance Simulator.
-The WG will also study, develop, test, and recommend methods for component separation including those used with Planck [89]. - Systematics (Crill) This WG will identify sources of systematic effects, evaluate their approximate magnitude, and will construct the tools to integrate the these systematic effects into the mission performance simulator.
-Examples include frequency band mismatches, differential gains, and sidelobes.
-The WG will explore mitigation of systematic errors by design, for example implementing modulation schemes and modulator technologies, and mitigation by analysis techniques. - Simulations (Borrill) This WG will be in charge of building and running the mission performance simulator.
-It is based on the massively parallel tools built for the Planck Full Focal Plane simulations [90].
-The simulations will use the high performance computing resources available to the CMB community at the DOE's National Energy Research Scientific Computing (NERSC) Center at Lawrence Berkeley National Laboratory. - Data Analysis and Exploitation (Pryke) The full sky nature, the broad frequency coverage, and the high sensitivity of the CMB-Probe will generate a legacy data set surpassing that of Planck's.
+We are planning a community workshop to address these question, including forming a community consensus on the question of the need for a space mission if CMB-S4 is funded.

+• Data Analysis and Exploitation (Pryke) The full sky nature, the broad frequency coverage, and the high sensitivity of the CMB-Probe will generate a legacy data set surpassing that of Planck's.
 This WG will plan for the extraction of cosmological and astrophysical products from the Probe's data.
 This includes exploring optimal implementation of component separation techniques, of combining sub-orbital CMB data with the Probe's, and of cross-correlating with data at other wavelengths.
 The WG will assess whether specific synergies suggest preferring some mission parameter values over others.
 The group will use outputs of the mission performance simulator.